 Grab your Social Security card(s) and then proceed to the solution below.

-- Proceed to the Your Personal Info Summary screen and compare the SSN for the first taxpayer listed with their Social Security card.
+- On the Personal info summary screen, compare the SSN for the first taxpayer listed with their Social Security card.

-- If it's wrong, click Edit to fix, then continue until you're back at the Your Personal Info Summary screen.
+- If it's wrong, click or tap Edit to fix, then Continue.

 - Repeat this step for the spouse, if any.